German clubs reject goalline technology

 "This issue is off the table for now," said Rauball.

-Stefan Kiessling was awarded a goal in Bayer Leverkusen's win over Hoffenheim in October even though the ball went in through a hole in the side-netting, an incident that triggered renewed calls for video technology.
+Stefan Kiessling was awarded a goal in Bayer Leverkusen's win over Hoffenheim in October even though the ball went in through a hole in the side-netting.

-German referees had backed the idea of putting a tiny camera on the line in order to avoid human error.

-"This was a democratic vote and we have to accept it," said DFL chief executive Christian Seifert on Monday.
-"But the professionalism of the Bundesliga does not depend on the introduction or not of goalline technology."

 (Reporting by Karolos Grohmann; editing by Tony Jimenez)